Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

-{\bf Geometrically Induced Selectivity Switch: working principle and MD simulations.} Let us consider the system represented in Fig.\ref{fig:nanopore}a, composed of a solid insulating membrane (white) of thickness $L$ with a cylindrical nanopore of radius $R$, surrounded by a coaxial cavity of width $w$ and depth $d=L-h$, at a distance $s$ from the nanopore wall.
-The membrane (relative permittivity $\epsilon_S$) is immersed in 1:1 electrolyte solution (grey background) with relative permittivity $\epsilon_L$ and oppositely charged ions with the same ion mobility $\mu_{\pm} = \mu$.
+{\bf Geometrically Induced Selectivity Switch: working principle and MD simulations.} Let us consider the system represented in Fig.~\ref{fig:nanopore}a, composed of a solid insulating membrane (white) of thickness $L$ with a cylindrical nanopore of radius $R$, surrounded by a coaxial cavity of width $w$ and depth $d=L-h$, at a distance $s$ from the nanopore wall.
+The membrane (relative permittivity $\varepsilon_S$) is immersed in 1:1 electrolyte solution (gray background) with relative permittivity $\varepsilon_L$ and oppositely charged ions with the same ion mobility $\mu_{\pm} = \mu$.
 The pore is completely uncharged, so equilibrium (no applied voltage) ionic concentrations $c_+$ and $c_-$ are homogeneous everywhere and equal to the bulk value $c_0$.
-When a voltage $\Delta V$ is applied across the nanopore, two main effects occur, as sketched in Fig.\ref{fig:nanopore}b; i) ions flow through the pore lumen ($J_+$ and $J_-$ arrows) and ii) Induced Debye Layers (IDL) form at the solid walls (blue and red charged clouds), depending on the voltage polarity.
-The presence of the cavity affects the IDL shape resulting in an accumulation of charge in the cavity whose sign depends on the voltage polarity, see Fig.\ref{fig:nanopore}b.
-The charge in the cavity induces an electric potential $\zeta_w$ on the channel internal wall that attracts counter-ions inside the pore lumen.
-This broken electroneutrality results in pore selectivity (anionic and cationic currents are different) and in an EOF.
+When a voltage $\Delta V$ is applied across the nanopore, two main effects occur, as sketched in Fig.~\ref{fig:nanopore}b; i) ions flow through the pore lumen ($J_+$ and $J_-$ arrows) and ii) Induced Debye Layers (IDL) form at the solid walls (blue and red charged clouds), depending on the voltage polarity.
+The presence of the cavity affects the IDL shape resulting in an accumulation of charges across the cavity and the nanopore lumen, whose signs depend on the voltage polarity, see Fig.~\ref{fig:nanopore}b.
+The broken electroneutrality inside the pore results in ionic selectivity (anionic and cationic currents are different) and EOF.

 In order to catch the dependence of the pore selectivity on the applied voltage $\Delta V$ we reasoned as follows.
 As a first approximation, electrophoretic ionic fluxes are proportional to the concentration and mobility of each species~\cite{schoch2008transport}, ${\bf{J}}_{\pm} = \pm \mu \, c_{\pm} \, {\bf{E}}$, with ${\bf E}$ the driving electric field.
-We use the difference between the cationic and anionic fluxes as a measure of the ionic selectivity
+We use the difference between the cations and anions fluxes as a measure of the ionic selectivity

 with $\rho_{el} = \nu e (c_+ - c_-)$ the net charge density, $\nu$ the valence of the ions, $e$ the elementary charge and where $\left \langle \,..\,\right\rangle_N$ denotes the volumetric average inside the nanopore.
 So, selectivity depends on the sign of the charge of the IDL inside the nanopore lumen.